Managing mobile production-inventory systems influenced by a modulation process: Introduction

-We consider the data-driven online learning demand model presented in \citep{Malladi2018} and adopt it for the multi-location problem in this paper. \citet{Malladi2018} analyze a single location, infinite capacity inventory control problem with demand and additional observation data influenced solely by a Markov \textit{modulation} process.
+The literature on the single location inventory problem is vast and varied \cite{Malladi2018, Katehakis2015, cheung15, godfrey01, Bernstein2006}.
+We consider the data-driven online learning demand model presented in \cite{Malladi2018} and adopt it for the multi-location problem in this paper.
+Malladi \textit{ et al.} \cite{Malladi2018} analyze a single location, infinite capacity inventory control problem with demand and additional observation data influenced solely by a Markov \textit{modulation} process.
 The modulation process is intended to model forces that may be partially observed, influence the demand process, but are not affected by actions taken by the DM (e.g., the macro-economy, air currents, tides).
 Demand realizations and other data (e.g., housing starts, consumer spending) represent observations of the modulation process.
 What is known to the DM about the modulation process is provided by the belief function, which is updated with new data using Bayes’ Rule.
 A base stock policy, having a base stock level dependent on the belief function, is proved to be optimal for the infinite horizon problem when an attainability assumption holds.
 The modulation process can be used to model the correlation between demands at different locations.